 In addition, if a Qualifying Termination occurs during the three-month period preceding or the twelve-month period following the date of a Change in Control (as defined in the Equity Plan), Mr. Hult will be entitled to the following: (1) cash severance equal to two and one-half times the sum of (A) his base salary at the rate in effect immediately prior to the date of termination and (B) the average annual bonus earned by Mr. Hult for the two calendar years ending immediately prior to the year of termination (the "CIC Severance Amount"), payable in equal installments on the Company's regular payroll dates occurring during the 30-month period following the date of termination (such period, the "CIC Severance Period"), (2) the Prorated Bonus, (3) the Earned Bonus and (4) the Medical Benefit Continuation for the CIC Severance Period, or through such earlier date on which COBRA coverage for Mr. Hult and his covered dependents terminates in accordance with COBRA (the "CIC Medical Benefit Continuation").
-To the extent either the Medical Benefit Continuation or CIC Medical Benefit Continuation, as applicable, result in Mr. Hult receiving continuation coverage beyond what COBRA requires, the Company's obligation under the employment agreement will be satisfied by paying to Mr. Hult on a monthly basis the same amount that it is a marking introducted the constitute of the continuation of the Medical Benefit Continuation or CIC Medical Benefit Continuation, as applicable, will in each case be subject to Mr. Hult's execution and nonrevocation of a release of claims and his continued compliance with the restrictive covenants set forth in the employment agreement.
+To the extent either the Medical Benefit Continuation or CIC Medical Benefit Continuation, as applicable, result in Mr. Hult receiving continuation coverage beyond what COBRA requires, the Company's obligation under the employment agreement will be satisfied by paying to Mr. Hult on a monthly basis the same amount that it was paying immediately prior to the cessation of the statutory COBRA continuation coverage period.

+Mr. Hult's entitlement to the Severance Amount or CIC Severance Amount, as applicable, the Prorated Bonus and the Medical Benefit Continuation or CIC Medical Benefit Continuation, as applicable, will in each case be subject to Mr. Hult's execution and nonrevocation of a release of claims and his continued compliance with the restrictive covenants set forth in the employment agreement.